 With the calibre of new books being released, there’s no better time to lose yourself in the pages of a great tome.
-These are our top picks of this year’s best-sellers.
+These are our top picks of 2020’s best-sellers.

 The Vanishing Half by Brit Bennett

 Debuting at number one on the New York Times Bestseller list, this exquisite novel follows two identical, light-skinned Black sisters, and the disparate roads that lead them to ultimately live very different lives.
 An engrossing, compassionate and provocative story about family and relationships, the book is set to be made into a limited series for HBO.

 When a failed bank robber decides to take the attendees of an apartment open-home hostage, eight anxious strangers are forced to discover that they’re a lot more similar than they would have ever thought.
 A charming, wise and humorous look at friendship, forgiveness and hope.

 The Lying Life of Adults by Elena Ferrante

 Recently picked up by Netflix, this page-turner paints a powerful picture of its protagonist, a young woman moving through childhood, adolescence and adulthood, all the time trying to separate herself from her lineage, on a path to discovering who she truly is.